Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Introduction

 \section{Introduction}

-The end of Moore's law and the increase in dataset sizes to be processed have driven the recent surge in development of scale-out manycore systems~\cite{cerebras,groq,tesla_dojo,tpu_google,nvidia_a100,manticore,graphcore,tenstorrent}.
-Design-space exploration for these architectures at large scales employs roofline and analytical models to estimate performance, by relying on the deterministic nature of communications as well as computations for many machine learning and dense applications.
-Alternatively, for data-dependent communication-intensive (\dci) applications, such as graph analytics, sparse linear algebra, and database operations, the communication is not deterministic, requiring simulation tools to accurately estimate performance.
-However, current simulators cannot evaluate \dci applications at scale due to the limited scalability of model processing units in detail.
-Because of that, recent work on architecture designs for \dci applications are evaluated on relatively small scales, and thus, their network design---whose performance impact would be exacerbated at larger scales---is not well explored~\cite{polygraph,maple,fifer,pipette,graphicionado,flexagon,taskstream,graphattack}.
+The end of Moore's law and the increase in application dataset sizes have driven the recent surge in development of scale-out manycore systems~\cite{cerebras,groq,tesla_dojo,tpu_google,nvidia_a100,manticore,graphcore,tenstorrent}.
+Design-space exploration for these architectures at large scales employs roofline and analytical models to estimate performance, by relying on the deterministic nature of communications as well as computations for many ML and dense applications \cite{rooflineModel}.
+However, communication pattern in data-dependent communication-intensive (\dci) applications, such as graph analytics, sparse linear algebra, and database operations, is not deterministic, and therefore estimation of performance for running these applications on a system under design requires simulation tools.
+Current simulators cannot evaluate \dci applications at scale due to the limited scalability of detailed processing unit models.
+Thus, recent work on architecture designs for \dci applications are evaluated on relatively small scales, and their network design---whose performance impact would be exacerbated at larger scales---is not well explored~\cite{polygraph,maple,fifer,pipette,graphicionado,flexagon,taskstream,graphattack}.

-Current manycore architectures typically emphasize speeding up computation, dedicating significant chip area to it at the expense of memory and network resources.
-However, when the workload is highly parallelized, data movement starts to become the limiting factor for performance.
-This is especially true for \dci applications but also other application domains such as spectral methods~\cite{cerebras_fft}, which necessitate a careful balance between computational, memory and network resources.
-Thus, in manycore systems with thousands to millions of cores, factors such as the number of cores per silicon die, the number of chiplet dies per package, memory hierarchy (integration and coherence), network-on-chip (NoC) and inter-chip interconnect, become critical design considerations.
-Lack of ability to consider these at large scale can create significant gaps between designed systems and their actual realizations.
+Current manycore architectures typically emphasize accelerating computation, dedicating significant chip area to it, at the expense of memory and network resources.
+However, when the workload is highly parallelized, data movement increasingly becomes the limiting factor for performance.
+This is especially important when using such manycore systems to accelerate communication-intensive applications such as graph analytics, sparse linear algebra, and spectral methods~\cite{dalorex,cerebras_fft}, which necessitate a careful balance between computational, memory and network resources.
+Thus, in manycore systems with thousands to millions of cores, factors such as the number of cores per silicon die, the number of dies per package, memory hierarchy, network-on-chip (NoC) and inter-chip interconnect, become critical design considerations.
+The inability to evaluate these aspects at a large scale creates significant gaps between designed systems and their actual realizations.